 After a brief introduction from the photographer, the photographs come in a torrent, many spanning the gutter, most aligned with the book, some (mildly annoyingly) turned sideways.
 There might be a chronological or narrative arc, but I didn’t discern it in the first couple of flips thorough.
 There are a couple of brief essays at the end from Jonathan Landreth and Erik Be—a description/ discussion of the project itself and a biography of Ms. Bingbing, and a meditation on the place of icons and fandom in consumer culture—and they add both some nice background and a potential stance from which to view the work.

-Modes Vu prints on demand… My copy was ordered on April 14 and bears a printing date of April 17, so they print and ship fairly quickly, and you can order up a copy at your leisure.
+Modes Vu prints on demand, or used to.
+My copy was ordered on April 14, 2016 and bears a printing date of April 17, so they print and ship quickly, or they used to.
+As of April 2019, the Modes VU website is still up, but their book section is down.
+Anyway, if you can find a copy of Fan, pick one up.
 There are some good pictures and its an interesting story.